Model selection applied to reconstructions of the Dark Energy: Results

 Once we have obtained the general form of both the EoS and the energy density we proceed to obtain their respective derived functions, these being: the Hubble parameter $H(z)/(1+z)$, the $Om$ diagnostic and the deceleration parameter $q(z)$.
 For the reconstructed energy density, we get as a derived the EoS and similarly for the reconstructed EoS, the energy density is an inferred one.
 These derived functions correspond to the 20 bin reconstruction, which produced the best fit, and their posterior probabilities are displayed in Fig. \ref{fig:derived_20bins}.
 In general, the functions coming from the energy density show an enhanced oscillatory behaviour, compared to the functions derived from the EoS.

-When compared the reconstructed EoS, with the one deduced from $\rho_{\tt DE}/\rho_{\tt c,0}$, we notice an important difference: the fact that we allowed for negative energy density values, the derived EoS have a discontinuity at about $z\approx2$, seen in the best-fit model denoted by the red dotted line in Fig. \ref{fig:derived_20bins}.
+When comparing the reconstructed EoS with the one deduced from $\rho_{\tt DE}/\rho_{\tt c,0}$ we notice an important difference: we allowed for negative energy density values, hereby the derived EoS presents a discontinuity at about $z\approx2$, seen in the best-fit model denoted by the red dotted line in Fig. \ref{fig:derived_20bins}.
 Such type of discontinuities have been found and studied in other reconstructions and different models, such as \cite{akarsu2020graduated,gomez2015background, wang2019searching}.
-Something similar happens regarding to the energy densities.
-In the reconstruction of $\rho_{\tt DE}/\rho_{\tt c,0}$, its freedom in the parameter space allowed it to reach null values of the energy density, and even negative ones at high redshifts.
-However when a barotropic EoS is imposed, through the conservation equation, the energy density remains always positive with a bump located at $z\approx 1.5$ and a smooth drop out at high redshifts.
+Regarding the derived energy density: when reconstructing $\rho_{\tt DE}/\rho_{\tt c,0}$ directly its freedom in the parameter space allowed it to reach null values of the energy density, and even negative ones at high redshifts; but when a barotropic EoS is imposed, through the conservation equation, the derived energy density remains always positive with a bump located at $z\approx 1.5$ and a smooth drop out at high redshifts.